-Participating as a volunteer can also help individuals feel a sense of belonging in their community, form new relationships, and have a sense of purpose, which can protect them against alcohol and other drugs misuse.
+Participating as a volunteer can also help individuals feel a sense of belonging in their community, form new relationships, and have a sense of purpose, which can protect them against alcohol and other drug use.

 Volunteers can provide critical support in filling delivery gaps for alcohol and other drugs programs.
 Volunteers that are appropriately trained, strategically used, and recognised for their contribution will be the most effective.